gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   The ULP may use multiple messages simultanous, and the progress and delivery of these messages are progressing indepentely, thus the recieving DTLS/SCTP implementation will not receive records in order in case of packet loss.
-Assuming that the sender will send the DTLS records in order the DTLS records (which may not be certain in some implementations), then there is a risk that DTLS sequence number have wrapped if the amount of data in flight is more than the sequence number covers.
+   The ULP may use multiple messages simultanous, and the progress and delivery of these messages are progressing indepentely, thus the recieving DTLS/SCTP implementation may not receive records in order in case of packet loss.
+Assuming that the sender will send the DTLS records in order the DTLS records where created (which may not be certain in some implementations), then there is a risk that DTLS sequence number have wrapped if the amount of data in flight is more than the sequence number covers.
 Thus, for 8-bit sequence number space with 16384 bytes records the receiver window only needs to be 256*16384 = 4,194,304 bytes for this risk to defintely exist.
-While a 16-bit sequence number should not have any sequence number wraps for receiver window up to 1 Gbyte.
-The DTLS/SCTP may not be tightly integrated and the DTLS records may not be requested to be sent in strict sequence order, in these case additional buffer is needed.
+While a 16-bit sequence number should not have any sequence number wraps for receiver windows up to 1 Gbyte.
+The DTLS/SCTP may not be tightly integrated and the DTLS records may not be requested to be sent in strict sequence order, in these case additional guard ranges are needed.

-   However, if smaller DTLS records are used, this limit will be correspondingly reduced.
-The DTLS/SCT Sender needs to choose sequence number length and DTLS Record size so that the produce is larger than the used receiver window.
+   Also, if smaller DTLS records are used, this limit will be correspondingly reduced.
+The DTLS/SCTP Sender needs to choose sequence number length and DTLS Record size so that the product is larger than the used receiver window, preferably twice as large.
 Receiver implementations that are offering receiver windows larger than the the product 65536*16384 bytes MUST be capable of handling sequence number wraps through trial decoding with a lower values in the higher bits of the extended sequence number.

    Section 4 of {{I-D.ietf-tls-dtls-connection-id}} states “If,
    however, an implementation chooses to receive different lengths of